Who can do this?

 LMS Course Name | LMS Course ID

-In the above figure, this is the second of the two Course choices.
+In the above figure, this is the first and third of the two Course choices.

 Summary Polling Response Data